VirtusLab/besom/website/docs/intro.md

 Both Pulumi and Besom are **free and open source** projects.

 :::info
-Besom is currently available for evaluation to **early adopters** in the beta stage of the project.
-We are aligning our implementation with the rest of Pulumi ecosystem, finding and solving issues and working on general usability, ergonomics and feature completeness.
+Besom 0.5.0 is considered the final release before 1.0 and is therefore at a release-candidate level of stability.
+It offers near-complete parity with the upstream Pulumi SDKs.
+Besom can also be used with Pulumi Cloud and other related services that form the Pulumi's proprietary offering.
 :::

 ### Mission